martina-occhetta/AIDD_group-project/ChEMBL_graph_generation/README.md

 - `graph_visualisation.py`: Provides functionality to visualise the largest connected component, highlighting the different types of nodes (compounds and assays) and the structure of the (sub)graph.
 - `run_build_graph.py`: The main script that orchestrates the loading, construction, analysis, and visualisation of the graph.

+- `graph_v2` folder: A second version of the graph, built using a differet input dataset.

 ### How to Run

 To run the project and generate the graph along with its analysis and visualization, follow these steps: